-Responsibilities and Roles
+(a) Responsibilities and Roles

-Pastoral care is the concern of all staff, and the pastoral structures in School aim to support them in this overall responsibility.
+The pastoral dimension is the concern of all teachers, and the pastoral structures in school aim to support them in this overall responsibility.
 Form Tutors are key figures in the pastoral system and they should have a detailed knowledge of the needs, emotional development, progress and academic attainments of each pupil in their form.
-The Form Tutor will share information, as necessary and appropriate, with relevant members of staff.